 Then there was the way the angle of the windscreen wipers was designed to change as vehicle speed increased, and the fact that the indicators as well as bumpers were designed to withstand 5.0mph impacts.
 Finally, the door mirrors produced ultrasonic waves as well as featuring an internal heating element to clear moisture.

 Four layers of weatherproof strips were inserted into each door frame to ensure noise and dirt were shielded from those inside, while beams were inserted into the doors to ensure occupants were protected in the event of a side impact.

 The inside of the LS was purposed to provide a typically Japanese environment, balanced somewhere between the austerity and opulence found in German and American cars of the time.
-Two years was spent simply deciding on the right tanning methods, grains, textures and feel, while the wood was finished by the piano-makers at Yamaha.
+Two years were spent simply deciding on the right tanning methods, grains, textures and feel, while the wood was finished by the piano-makers at Yamaha.

 The LS dashboard featured new Optitron gauges that glowed with a three-dimensional effect and delivered less strain on the eyes.
-Also in front of the driver was the world’s first tilt-and-telescopic steering wheel equipped with an air bag; and to underline this fact there was a facility for the wheel to move out of the way once the ignition key had been removed.
+Also in front of the driver was the world’s first tilt-and-telescopic steering wheel equipped with an airbag; and to underline this fact there was a facility for the wheel to move out of the way once the ignition key had been removed.

 In every aspect of the new LS’s development, quality and safety were the watchwords.
-One hundred prototypes were crash-tested during the designing of the car’s crash-absorbing body structure.
+One hundred prototypes were crash-tested during the design of the car’s crash-absorbing body structure.
 During production itself, each car went through 300 more inspection procedures than any other Toyota, a process that contributed to Lexus’s new Tahara Plant receiving recognition as the most fault-free production facility in the world.